abdoulaye-tnd/tandian/books/gameofwork.md

 - Writing goals allows us to transform our dreams into a specific plan that can be shared with others for achievement.
 - Written goals are not opinions or whishes.
 - Writting goals is the key step that turns dreams into reality.
 It makes the difference between losing and winning.

+## Attitudes of Winners

+> If you are going to be a successful duck hunter, you must go where the ducks are -- Paul "Bear" Bryant

+### Winners play the odds
+- Winners understand probabilities
+- They go where the money is
+- They understand the Pareto Principle

+## Picking Winners

+- When hiring people, we don't have enough data but you can recognize winners by the following list
+1. Winners believe in themselves and see a relationship between past accomplishments and the future assignment
+1. Winners have commitment to the team's direction, they see a direct relationship between the company's goals and their own individual goals.
+1. You're looking for coachability.
+Winners recognize that good coaches have knowledge and information beyond their own capabilities, and hey are willing to assimilate this through the coach.
+They are open to the leadership of others.
+1.